 - Every 3-4 Game Sessions

-This is a super simple guideline to follow.
-This has proven to be a pretty good measurement of the pace of the campaign.
-Even though there are not specific character rewards, the players feel like this is usually a good pace of improvement.
+This is a simple guideline to follow but has proven to be a pretty good measurement of the pace of the campaign.
+Even though there are not specific character rewards, the players feel like this is usually a good pace of advancement.

 The GM can stretch this out or shrink it depending on the situation.
 The best gauge is to follow what your players would like.
 Generally it is nice to have a couple of play sessions after a level up so a player can use their new Powers and enjoy the new perks of their character.
 If after 3 or 4 sessions your players get tired of using the same old stuff, level them up!
 By keeping pace with the players, GMs are sure to run a fun and properly paced game.